Johnny Kitagawa: Early life

-John Hiromu Kitagawa was born in 1931 in Los Angeles, California, United States, Johnny Kitagawa returned with his family to Japan in 1933.
-His father Rev. Taido Kitagawa was a Buddhist priest and the third head bishop of the Koyasan Buddhist Temple in Little Tokyo from 1924 to 1933.
+John Hiromu Kitagawa was born in 1931 in Los Angeles, he was a United States citizen by birth.
+He returned with his family to Japan in 1933.
+His father, Rev. Taido Kitagawa, was a Buddhist priest and the third head bishop of the Koyasan Buddhist Temple in Little Tokyo from 1924 to 1933.
 His older sister was Mary Yasuko Fujishima.
 Kitagawa taught English to orphans from the Korean War for the United States Army.
 In the early 1950s, he returned to Japan to work at the United States Embassy.
 While walking through Yoyogi Park in Tokyo, he encountered a group of boys playing baseball.
 He recruited them to form a singing group, acting as their manager.
 He named the group "Johnnys".

 Johnnys achieved a measure of success by using a then-novel formula of mixing attractive performers singing popular music with coordinated dance routines.
 Johnnys were the first all-male pop group in Japan, and set the pattern that Kitagawa followed with his subsequent acts.
 The term "Johnny's" came to apply generically to any of the performers under Kitagawa's employ.
 Concurrently, he graduated from Sophia University and received his bachelor's degree in International Studies.